thealinamichelle/pe-projects/journal.md

           //sort of a 404 error page
         }

-#### Part 25:
+#### Part 25: Projects Page

+- Tower Git:
-- Tower Git: right click and "discard local changes" for commits you don't want to keep
+	- right click and "discard local changes" for commits you don't want to keep
+	- what you write for your commits can make you sound professional or not
+	- - What sounds better? "added stuff" vs "consolidate temlate logic for page router"
+- folder structure is up to you: maybe make them logical lol
+- readme might be a good place to make rules about the file location

+#### QUESTIONS: Tower detailed description and / commands - examples?